Quantum Non-Linear Bandit Optimization: Abstract

 \section{Abstract}

-We study non-linear bandit optimization where the learner maximizes a black-box function with zeroth order function oracle, which has been successfully applied in many critical applications such as drug discovery and hyperparameter tuning.
-Existing works have showed that with the aid of quantum computing, it is possible to break the $\Omega(\sqrt{T})$ regret lower bound in classical settings and achieve the new $O(\mathrm{poly}\log T)$ upper bound.
+We study non-linear bandit optimization where the learner maximizes a black-box function with zeroth order function oracle, which has been successfully applied in many critical applications such as drug discovery and materials design.
+Existing works have showed that with the aid of quantum computing, it is possible to break the classical $\Omega(\sqrt{T})$ regret lower bound and achieve the new $O(\mathrm{poly}\log T)$ upper bound.
 However, they usually assume that the objective function sits within the reproducing kernel Hilbert space and their algorithms suffer from the curse of dimensionality.
-In this paper, we propose the new Q-NLB-UCB algorithm which uses the novel parametric function approximation technique and enjoys performance improvement due to quantum fast-forward and quantum Monte Carlo mean estimation.
-We prove that the regret bound of Q-NLB-UCB is not only $O(\mathrm{poly}\log T)$ but also input dimension-free, making it applicable for high-dimensional tasks.
-At the heart of our analyses are a new quantum regression oracle and a careful construction of parameter uncertainty region.
-Our algorithm is also validated for its efficiency on both synthetic and real-world tasks.
+In this paper, we propose the new Q-NLB-UCB algorithm which enjoys an \emph{input dimension-free} $O(\mathrm{poly}\log T)$ upper bound, making it applicable for high-dimensional tasks.
+At the heart of our algorithm design are quantum Monte Carlo mean estimator, parametric function approximation technique, and a new quantum non-linear regression oracle, which can be of independent interests in more quantum machine learning problems.
+Our algorithm is also validated for its efficiency compared with other quantum algorithms on both high-dimensional synthetic and real-world tasks.